kinectron/kinectron/README.md

 Raw depth data will record, but the data is so heavy, it is not recommended to use the record function for this frame type.

-**Important!** You will be prompted to download multiple files if recording more than one stream in the browser.
-You may have to allow multiple downloads on the site.
-If you continue to have trouble, make sure that the option for "Ask where to save each file before downloading" in Chrome Advanced Settings is **unchecked.** This will by default block multiple downloads.